Which Federal Agencies Investigate PPP Loan Fraud?

 1. SBA Office of Inspector General (SBA-OIG)

-The SBA Office of Inspector General (SBA-OIG) is the accountability and integrity arm of the SBA.
+The SBA Office of Inspector General (SBA-OIG) is the integrity and accountability arm of the SBA.
 “The two operating components of the [SBA-OIG] are the Auditing Division and the Investigations Division.
 The Auditing and Investigations Divisions each administer their respective activities through field offices around the country. . . .
 [SBA-OIG] conducts financial and performance audits of . . . participants in SBA programs to promote the economical, efficient, and effective operation of SBA programs. . . .
 Most investigations are conducted in conjunction with a U.S. Attorney’s Office [and] the vast majority of the subjects are applicants for or participants in [SBA] programs.”

 2. Federal Bureau of Investigation (FBI)